jstawarz/Surfs_Up/README.md

 By looking at the rain data, Oahu appears to be a fairly dry place the majority of the time.
 In June, 75% of the measurements taken were under
 .12 inches of rainfall, whereas in December 75% of the measurements taken were under .15 inches of rainfall.
 Of note, both months have maximum rainfall levels of 4.43 inches and 6.42 inches respectively.
-Considering the otherwise low ammount of rainfall, this would indicate downpours that occur sporadically.
+Considering the otherwise low amount of rainfall, this would indicate downpours that occur sporadically.
 Taking rainfall into consideration as well as temperature, Oahu certainly seems to be a good location for the surf/ice cream shop.